 Read bio

-My research “roadmap” during my academic career has been a better understanding of how the Baltic Sea actually works, i.e., which are the basic factors that run its “ecosystem engine”.
-Thus, I have chased a “bigger picture”.
-Therefore, my special field of expertise involves extensive studies of processes (eutrophication), dynamics (climatically controlled Baltic Sea seawater salinity decrease), interactions (abiotic control of seawater decrease affecting to zooplankton community, ecosystem interaction between the Baltic and the North Seas), and organisms (predator-prey roles between herring, zooplankton, and macrozoobenthos).
-My approach has always been the study of slow, long-term changes in the ecosystem on the basis of monitoring data.
+Hänninen’s research “roadmap” during his academic career has been focused on gaining a better understanding of how the Baltic Sea actually works, i.e., which are the basic factors that run its “ecosystem engine.”
+Thus, he has chased a “bigger picture.”
+Therefore, his special field of expertise involves extensive studies of processes (eutrophication), dynamics (climatically controlled Baltic Sea seawater salinity decrease), interactions (abiotic control of seawater decrease affecting to zooplankton community, ecosystem interaction between the Baltic and the North Seas), and organisms (predator-prey roles between herring, zooplankton, and macrozoobenthos).
+His approach has always been the study of slow, long-term changes in the ecosystem on the basis of monitoring data.

 Markus Meier